A Concise Case for Reformed Infant Baptism

 Calvin writes:

 “The covenant made with all the patriarchs is so much like ours in substance and reality that the two are actually one and the same.
-Yet they differ in the mode of dispensation.”[3]
+Yet they differ in the mode of dispensation.”3

 The Verdict

-In conclusion, Reformed Christians baptize infants not because baptism regenerates, but because the children of believers belong to the covenant of grace and are entitled to its sign.
+In conclusion, Reformed Christians baptize infants not because baptism itself regenerates, but because we believe the children of believers are part of the covenant of grace and entitled to its sign.
+While the administration of the covenant differs between the Old and New Testaments, its essence remains unchanged (1 Corinthians 10:1-4).
+Thus, the covenant promises of God still extend to the children of believers.

 Scroll to Top